couchbasecloud/terraform-provider-couchbasecapella/docs/resources/bucket.md

 `couchbasecapella_buckets` provides a Bucket resource.
 This resource allows buckets to be created, edited and deleted inside a cluster.

+~> **WARNING:** This current release of terraform provider doesn't support updating the bucket, Please log to your Capella UI account

 ## Example Usage

 ```hcl